contentacms/contentajs/README.md

 <p><strong>IMPORTANT:</strong> this project is meant to be a starting kit for the node
 integration of your application based on Contenta CMS.
 We <strong>do not</strong> provide upgrade paths or backwards compatibility.
 The model for this is <em>Fork &amp; Go</em>.
-If you have an existing application and want to include some new features to your to it based on this repo’s latest updates you will have to do it yourself.
+If you have an existing application and want to include some new features to it based on this repo’s latest updates you will have to do it yourself.
 However this repo will help you figure out the necessary details for it.</p>
 <!-- toc -->
 <ul>
 <li><a href="#features">Features</a></li>